-The technology world is pretty obsessed with style, which is evident from Apple's smartwatch, and Google's teaming up with Levi's to create a smart jacket.
+The technology world is pretty obsessed with style, which is evident from Apple's smartwatch, and Google's teaming up with Levi's to create the Smart Clothes jacket.
 These tech giants are only starting to conquer the world of fashion not just regarding design, but primarily in terms of the features that come with garments.
 And the fashion industry isn't immune to all of this attention either.
-Fashion designer Karl Lagerfeld likes to experiments with 3D pieces of clothing, and fashion shows that simulate a rocket launch.
+Fashion designer Karl Lagerfeld likes to experiment with 3D pieces of clothing, and fashion shows that simulate a rocket launch.
 Also, Zac Posen teamed up with IBM to design a dress that changes colors based on social media activity.
 And you thought free dating online was so technologically advanced!

 Today, we take a closer look at how fashion inspires technological developments, and what you as the consumer can expect to see in the years to come (hint: printing your own clothes!).

 An item of clothing or footwear in this case that has seen the biggest revolution is definitely sneakers.
 Adidas has teamed up with a Silicon Valley start-up Carbon 3D to create three-dimensional sneakers on a large scale – about 100,000 pairs by the end of this year.

 The idea behind having a pair of 3D running shoes is that you could walk into a store, have your feet measured, and get a fully customized pair of sneakers in less than 24 hours that are contoured to your foot perfectly and know your pressure point, giving you the greatest comfort known to man.